101 NYC Engagement Photo Locations

 60. Prospect Park Entrance – Grand Army Plaza

-At Prospect Park’s Entrance, called Grand Army Plaza, you will find a large archway which is also great for taking engagement photos
+At Prospect Park’s Entrance, Grand Army Plaza, there is a large archway that is also great for engagement photos.

 61. Prospect Park Boathouse

-Prospect Park Boathouse has their own beautiful venue in the center of the park.
-They host weddings and also other events but they do not have a public restaurant on site.
-It is also another beautiful backdrop for enggement photos.
+Prospect Park Boathouse has a beautiful venue in the center of the park.
+They host weddings and other events but do not have a public restaurant.
+It is also another beautiful backdrop for engagement photos.

 62. Union Square Park

-High up above on the 6th floor of a private building, you can get a nice vantage point of Union Square Park.
-You can also go down to the park and take some nice photos of the Union Square Market.
-In the wintertime, they have the Holiday Markets that are also entertaining.
+High above on the 6th floor of a private building, you can get an excellent vantage point of Union Square Park.
+You can also go to the park and take some lovely photos of the Union Square Market.
+In the wintertime, they have Holiday Markets that are also entertaining.

 63. Forbidden Planet

-Sometimes I get couples that want to show off their interests by doing their engagement shoot in a more meaningful location.
-Forbidden Planet happens to be a very cool comic and hobby store in Union Square where you can share your love for the same interests.
+Sometimes, I get couples who want to show off their interests by doing their engagement shoot in a more meaningful location.
+Forbidden Planet is a cool comic and hobby store in Union Square where you can share your love for the same interests.

 64. Bryant Park

-Bryant Park is a nice area where you can lay in the middle of the grass during the summertime, or in the winter, you can stroll through their holiday markets.
-I love doing engagement shoots here because there are so many different angles to take pictures.
+Bryant Park is a lovely area where you can lay in the middle of the grass during summer or winter and stroll through their holiday markets.
+I love doing engagement shoots here because there are many angles from which to take pictures.

 65. Highline in Chelsea

-The Highline in Chelsea is a long stretch railroad that sits ontop of street level that has been turned into a park for people to take a nice walk on.
-I like to do engagement shoots here because there are so many backdrops to choose from!
+The Highline in Chelsea is a long stretch of railroad that sits on top of the street level and has been turned into a park for people to take a nice walk.
+I like to do engagement shoots here because there are so many backdrops!

 66. Times Square

 Times Square is crowded at all times of the day and evening.
-The bright neon lights shine 24/7 making it a popular location for people all over the world.
+The bright neon lights shine 24/7, making it a popular location for people worldwide.

 67. The Rock in Central Park

 I love this little area of Central Park.
-It does require you to scale a hill to get to this spot from Ladies Pavillion, but its worth it!
+It does require you to scale a hill to get to this spot from the Ladies’ Pavillion, but it’s worth it!

 69. Lexus Art Gallery